Keep Your Career Up to Date

 Use the LinkedIn professional platform to create and maintain your brand.
 Indeed, your profile should show a consistent flow of positive engagements.
 That way, you will be ready when career opportunities come your way.
 Start by opening the basic account.
 Then build your connections with other like-minded professionals.

 How do you leverage your professional contacts?
 Indeed, through this pool, you can get referrals or introductions to grow your business.
 Even so, professional groups share vital information and advice that keeps you abreast of your industry.
 Note that you should always engage your networks even when you are not looking for any favours.
 That way, you will not appear desperate or too pushy.

 To keep your career up to date, you must be proactive.
-What you do today that will set you apart tomorrow.
+What you do today will set you apart tomorrow.
 Then, start with a powerful resume and portfolio.
 Back the two with a set of transferable skills.
 Be active in professional groups, directing your leads to your brand at the LinkedIn profile.
-Most important, practice self-care.
+Most importantly, practice self-care.
 You want to have a healthy mind, body, and spirit to enjoy the fruits of your work, won’t you?